-- Continued compliance with the previous Rowan HR document effective in April. - Physical distancing with a minimum distance of 6 feet from others - Must wear a cloth mask properly at all times unless in an office alone.
+- Must abide by the recommendations outlined in the prior Rowan HR document effective in April. - Must abide by social distancing and maintain a distance of 6 feet from others unless such distances are rendered impossible due to clinical needs. - Must wear a cloth mask properly at all times unless in an office alone.
 Employees with direct patient care will be required to wear a higher level of personal protection.

-During Phase 1: All employees must go through the screening process prior to reporting to their work area, provided a screening process is deemed necessary.
-This may change in future phases as different protective measures become available.
+During Phase 1: All employees must go through the screening process prior to reporting to their work area, provided a screening process is available.
+This may change in future phases as more people come to campus.